COP6000Group31/ChatGPTScheduler/JonahPlusPlus/README.md

 B wait   6 turnaround  10  response 6
 C wait   1 turnaround   3 response 1
 ```
+Store "<name>.out" to a global variable named "file_out", where <name> is from the input file "<name>.in".
+Clear the contents of the file "file_out".

+Create a function called "write_out", that appends a string to the file in "file_out".

 Read each line in the file, ignoring any content that comes after a "#".
 Each line has a single directive, which will be parsed and the rest of the line (which can be an integer, a string or nothing) stored into a map under keys of the same name (except for the processes, which use a special format and will be stored in an array).
 The directives are and appear in this order: